• Content Library

 The rules of the Honor Code include no drinking, no smoking, no parties, no coffee, no tea, men can’t grow beards and no premarital sex.
 This creates a campus culture where students watch one another and report to the Honor Code Office if someone violates the Honor Code.

 However, the Honor Code Office has also disciplined the victims of rape and sexual assault by considering them the same as premarital sex – especially if the victims were breaking other rules such as drinking alcohol.
-In fact, sexual predators have also used the Honor Code to silence their victims by threatening to report them.
+Sexual predators have also used the Honor Code to silence their victims by threatening to report them.

 Alana had heard stories of other girls reporting their rapes and getting expelled so she feared if she said anything, she would be punished and it would affect her future.
 Typically, students should have the Title IX office to report such crimes.
 But, in the case of BYU, the Title IX office was a stone’s throw away from the Honor Code Office and those who went to Title IX would soon find a case opened with the Honor Code Office.